Airman and Family Readiness Program

 The 102nd Intelligence Wing’s Airman and Family Readiness Program has a myriad of resources to help the members of our wing and their families.
-In the third of this five episode special, Ms. Jennifer Gerrior, Yellow Ribbon Support Specialist, talks about the Yellow Ribbon Reintegration Program and events that connect service members, and those who support them, with resources and access to organizations that are passionate about educating and supporting service members to minimize stress and maximize resiliency during all phases of deployment and reintegration.
+In the fourth of this five episode special, Ms. Debra Antel, Personal Financial Counselor for Joint Base Cape Cod, talks about the financial services available to our Airmen and families, covering a wide variety of needs.
+These services are confidential, and are available in various workshops or one-on-one sessions.

-“We are here,” says Gerrior.
-“And our only hope is that everybody knows what we can do and how we can help, and to make sure they are getting the service and support they need.”
+“All of us personal financial counselors, we know a lot,” says Antel.
+“We don’t know everything, and we are happy to have anyone test our knowledge and we will find the answer for you as well as where it is written.”

 |Date Taken: